 that Delivery Point will become an Individual Delivery Point; and

-the Interconnected Party shall be an OBA Party in respect of that Delivery Point, and shall comply with all provisions of this Agreement and the Code that apply to an OBA Party.
+the Interconnected Party shall be an OBA Party in respect of that Delivery Point, and shall comply with all provisions of this Agreement and the Code that apply to an OBA Party (including the Primary Balancing Obligation).

-Subject to section 5.3(b), an Interconnected Party may terminate an OBA at a Delivery Point on the expiry of not less than 40 Business Days’ notice in writing to First Gas and all Shippers using that Delivery Point.
+Subject to the Interconnected Party ensuring an Allocation Agreement is put in place that complies with the requirements of section 5.3(b), an Interconnected Party may terminate an OBA at a Delivery Point on the expiry of not less than 40 Business Days’ notice in writing to First Gas and all Shippers using that Delivery Point.

+NQ approval

+The Interconnected Party shall approve, curtail or reject NQs in accordance with the Code.

 gas quality

-Where it is an End-user, the Interconnected Party shall ensure that any contract for the purchase of gas it has with any party includes a requirement that all such gas must comply with the Gas Specification.
+Where it is an End-user, the Interconnected Party shall ensure that any contract for the purchase of gas that is transported on the Transmission System it has with any person includes a requirement that all such gas must comply with the Gas Specification.

-First Gas shall ensure that any ICA it enters into at a Receipt Point requires the Interconnected Party to:
+First Gas shall ensure that any new ICA in respect of a Receipt Point it enters into, or which has a specified commencement date, on or after the date of this Agreement, requires the Interconnected Party under that ICA to: